Drum Corps International: Age limit

-DCI limits the age of participants to "21 years of age and younger."
-A participant who is 22 years before June 1 would be unable to compete.
+DCI limits the age of participants for Open Class and World Class corps to "21 years of age and younger."
+A participant who is 22 years before June 1 is unable to compete.
 Some European and Asian drum corps associations have no age limit.
 Corps from those associations are allowed to compete at sanctioned competitions, and at World Championships in International Class.

 Due to the cancellation of the 2020 DCI season caused by the COVID-19 pandemic, DCI extended their age-out limit by one year for the 2021 DCI season, making the age limit of participants to 22 years of age and younger.
 A 23 year old would also be eligible to march in 2021 if they were born on or after June 1.
 Member corps are allowed to set their own age limit to be younger than 21.

+In 2024, the all-age corps of Drum Corps Associates (DCA) became DCI's All-Age Class.
+The All-Age championship moved to Indianapolis with the other DCI classes.

 Marketing and broadcasts

 Individual drum corps derive a large part of their revenues from marketing their product, specifically memorabilia and souvenir sales.
 DCI derives income from ticket sales, and is the sole distributor of official media, such as championship DVDs and audio CDs.
 DCI is also the exclusive producer of all broadcasts of sanctioned competitions, including online streaming.
 Edited versions of World Championship Open Class finals were televised by PBS from 1975 until 2004.
 From 2005 to 2007, a two-hour highlights program of World Championship Division I finals was broadcast by ESPN2.